ploomber/projects/spec-api-r/README.md

 ## Pipeline description

-This pipeline contains 3 tasks.
+This pipeline contains three tasks.
 The last task generates a plot.
 To get the pipeline description:

 ```bash tags=["bash"]